boranseckin/corvo/README.md

 In order to use the shortened URL, paste your 5 character code after `/r/` path.
 Example: `http://DOMAIN/r/SHORTENED_URL`

-A running example of the shortener can be found here: http://boranseckin.com/url

 ## Installation

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.